Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 - Protocol behaviour analysis: Identifies subtle anomalies in how network protocols are implemented across the proxy chain.

-- TLS/TCP fingerprinting: Examines unique characteristics of TLS handshakes to detect proxy usage.
+- TLS/TCP fingerprinting: Examines characteristics of TLS handshakes to detect proxy usage.

 - Timing analysis: Measures minute differences in network latency that can indicate the presence of a proxy.

-The world of proxy usage has evolved, and our detection methods need to evolve with it.
-We can no longer rely on simple IP-based blocking or static lists of "bad" addresses.
-Instead, we need sophisticated, real-time analysis of each connection.
+Proxy usage has evolved, and detection methods need to keep up.
+Simple IP-based blocking and static lists of "bad" addresses are no longer enough.
+Residential proxy detection needs real-time analysis of each connection.

-Peakhour is leading this charge with our revolutionary residential proxy detection service using advanced algorithms and machine learning to analyze connections on the fly.
-We don't just look at where a connection is coming from, but how it behaves, allowing them to spot proxy usage even when it's hiding behind seemingly innocent IP addresses.
+Peakhour's residential proxy detection service uses algorithms and machine learning to analyse connections on the fly.
+We don't just look at where a connection is coming from, but how it behaves, allowing us to spot proxy usage even when it's hiding behind seemingly innocent IP addresses.

-Do you want a demo of our residential proxy detection?
-Contact us now for a live demo of our service and learn why its a game changer.
+Want a demo of our residential proxy detection?
+Contact us for a live demo of our service.